JoseHerminioCollas/hello_shape/README.md

  ./ogr_command.sh

 Scripts that run the commands to process the data and write the file.
-Configuration is stored as a path to the data, and SQL command to retreive data and a Python function to do the work.
+Configuration is stored as a path to the data and a destination to write the file.
+  DATA_PATH FILE_DESTINATION
+  These values can be stored in a file called:

+  env_vars

+  export DATA_PATH='your value here' export FILE_DESTINATION='your value here'

+  then with the command

+   source env_var

+  these values can be read by the Python scripts.

+SQL commands retrieve data and a Python function does the work.

 Each graphic is associated with a single object, path, sql, and a function definition.
 This FD can have the form of a title of the work in order to associate the specific script with a single graphic.